BarthPaleologue/Blog/content/posts/VR-with-Unity-2/index.md

 Voilà!
 Now we have a working little game.

-All projects files are available on Github under a free license at https://github.com/BarthPaleologue/UnityVR
+All projects files are available on GitHub under a free license at https://github.com/BarthPaleologue/UnityVR

 We will start true VR development next week, building on what we did today.
 Stay tuned!